 Museum Nordsjælland – Local History for Children and Adults

 Museum Nordsjælland is a conglomerate of several regional museums in Gilleleje, Hillerød and Hørsholm.
-Here you will experience the region’s local history – from lavish royalty to hard working fishermen.
+You will experience the region’s local history – from lavish royalty to hard-working fishermen.

 When you plan a visit to Museum Nordsjælland, you need to decide where to go.
 You can go to Gilleleje, Hillerød or Hørsholm – visit one museum or all three, one at a time:

 When the Danish Jews fled from Gilleleje during World War II

 In October 1943, the Danish Jews had to take fast action.
 The police were told to incarcerate them and deport them to European concentration camps.
 Many Jewish refugees fled to Gilleleje and were sailed across Øresund to safety in Sweden by local fishermen.
 Learn about the dramatic events at the museum.

 Frederiksborg Castle played a significant part in the expansion of Hillerød town.

 Hillerød town was practically non-existing as Danish king Frederik 2. in 1560, Frederiksborg Castle was erected.
 With the castle, the town grew with servants, farmers, and merchants, serving and delivering food to the royal court.
 Walk into the exhibition to see the development of the town.
 Bring your children and leap ahead to the school of yesteryear.
 Try sitting on the old benches and writing with a stylus.